Winipedia/winipedia_utils/README.md

 - `.pre-commit-config.yaml` - Pre-commit hook configuration
 - `.gitignore` - Git ignore rules (assumes you added one on GitHub before.)
 - `pyproject.toml` - Project configuration with Poetry settings
-- `.github/workflows/health_check.yaml` - Health check workflow (Runs on every push and pull request, all workfows run on the latest possible python version in pyproject.toml)
+- `.github/workflows/health_check.yaml` - Health check workflow (Runs on every push and pull request using a matrix strategy to test across multiple operating systems and Python versions)
 - `.github/workflows/release.yaml` - Release workflow (Creates a release on GitHub when the same actions as in health check pass and commits are pushed to main)
 - `.github/workflows/publish.yaml` - Publishing workflow (Publishes to PyPI when a release is created by the release workflow, if you use this workflow, you need to add a PYPI_TOKEN (named PYPI_TOKEN) to your GitHub secrets that has write access to the package on PyPI.)
 - `py.typed` - PEP 561 marker for type hints